v2sCollections/Constellation/README.md

 3. Select next and finish the installation.
 4. Run the game

-I have added these reshades below.
+I have added the Reshade below.

 - Constellation Reshade by[v2](https://www.nexusmods.com/hogwartslegacy/users/123334373)